Nasdaq, S&P 500 slide as higher yields hit growth stocks

-The Nasdaq and the S&P 500 fell on Friday, dragged down by growth and technology stocks as U.S. Treasury yields surged at the end of a volatile week marked by concerns around aggressive moves by the Federal Reserve to tame inflation.
+NEW YORK: The Nasdaq and the S&P 500 fell on Friday, dragged down by growth and technology stocks as US Treasury yields surged at the end of a volatile week marked by concerns around aggressive moves by the Federal Reserve to tame inflation.

 Technology stocks led losses among the 11 major S&P 500 sectors, falling 1.2%, to extend this week’s decline due to a surge in yields as investors focused on the pace and scope of the Fed’s plans to reduce its balance sheet.